 This multidisciplinary program addresses contemporary health and social issues facing at-risk and vulnerable groups across the life course.
 Participating units are Rehabilitation Psychology and Special Education; Educational Psychology; Human Development and Family Studies; Nursing; Population Health Sciences; and Social Work.
 Training leads to a doctoral minor (Option A) or a graduate/professional certificate in prevention and intervention science.
 Students enrolled in University of Wisconsin-Madison Ph.D. or Masters programs can pursue a certificate to train and apply prevention sciences perspective to their graduate education.

-Visit the Prevention Sciences Certificate webpage to learn more.
+Visit the Prevention Sciences Certificate website to learn more.

 Preventive Medicine Residency Program